 My main research interest remains the notion of logical consequence; and extends from medieval theories in the philosophy of language, mind and logic, to the more modern concerns of relevance logic and the philosophy of logic, in particular, proof-theoretic semantics and the semantic paradoxes.

-From the summer of 2012, I have been leading a new Arché project on Models, Modality and Meaning.
+From the summer of 2012, I have been leading a new Arché research group on Models, Modality and Meaning.

 An earlier project was an examination of Bradwardine’s discussion of insolubles and the Liar paradox.
 I prepared a new edition and English translation of Bradwardine’s Latin text from the thirteen known manuscripts.
 The work appeared in May 2010 as volume 10 in the series Dallas Medieval Texts and Translations published by Peeters.
 Here is a list of corrections and improvements.